Employees Drive Social Responsibility in Wausau

 By: Ben Ivory, Senior Vice President – Supplier Development

-That higher level of attention, though, has not diminished the fact that our CSR program is organic – a bottom-up process led by teams at each of our eleven primary and secondary locations around the globe.
+That higher level of attention, though, has not diminished the fact that our CSR programme is organic – a bottom-up process led by teams at each of our eleven primary and secondary locations around the globe.
 So, in this new era, we’ve given every employee access to 24 hours of annual volunteer paid time off (VPTO) while simply asking them to do more of what they’ve been doing.

-As part of our Global Compact commitment, we report each year on our progress toward various initiatives, including our CSR program.
+As part of our Global Compact commitment, we report each year on our progress toward various initiatives, including our CSR programme.
 Our local CSR teams feed their activity information to us in Denver – not only for tracking purposes but so we can coordinate our global efforts to support these local activities.

 As we were reviewing our CSR activity recently, we were struck by the number and diversity of the activities with all the local teams – including our employees in Wausau, Wisconsin.
 We decided to reach out to Wausau CSR coordinator Sarah Myszka to drill a little deeper into the CSR efforts of the 103 Graebel employees in that city.